-Biden-Harris administration commits to ensure government spending with Black and minority-owned media businesses
+Biden-Harris Administration Commits to Ensure Government Spending with Black and Minority-Owned Media Businesses

 “We did this because the federal government is the largest advertising agency in the United States and this gives it a special obligation to make sure that it is using advertising dollars fairly and to reach all people in the United States,” said Norton, who has served in the U.S. House since 1991.

-“The president-elect is committed to implementing the plans that he laid out during the campaign that focuses on building the economy back better and creating opportunities for minority-owned businesses to advance and prosper,” the transition spokesperson said.
+“The President-elect is committed to implementing the plans that he laid out during the campaign that focuses on building the economy back better and creating opportunities for minority-owned businesses to advance and prosper,” the transition spokesperson relayed.

-The former vice president’s Build Back Better Racial Equity plan also says Biden plans to hold federal offices accountable for adequately maintaining relationships with minority-owned businesses.
+The president-elect’s Build Back Better Racial Economic Equity plan also relays how Biden plans to hold federal offices accountable for adequately maintaining their relationships with minority-owned businesses.

 It includes increasing the funding and stature of the Minority Business Development Agency (MBDA).

-Latino and Black Americans are roughly 30% of the U.S. population, yet they currently own just 7.5% of small businesses with employees.
+Latino and Black Americans are roughly 30 percent of the U.S. population, yet they currently own just 7.5 percent of small businesses with employees.

 For almost four years, the only federal agency charged with addressing racial disparities in small business ownership has been on the Trump administration’s chopping block.